 Muslin (an unbleached, plain-weave cotton fabric) is so commonly used for mock-ups of patterns that the mock-up itself is referred to as "a muslin".
 (A mock-up, by the way, is a very preliminary sample you'll make to see if the pattern or styling is working.
 Unlike a prototype, which is constructed in a manner very close to the final product, a mock-up does not have facings, zippers or closures, or hems)

 You can use any fabric for your mock-ups and samples.
-The traditional cloth is used because it's readily available and inexpensive.
+This is the traditional cloth, used because it's readily available and inexpensive.

 If the garment you are working on will be made of a knit fabric, your samples should be made with a similar knit.